-While fried rice can be a risky choice while on a diet plan, it can be a little healthier.
-Ask the restaurant to steam the rice rather than fry it, or ask for an extra side of vegetables.
-Most restaurants offer different protein choices like tofu, chicken and pork too.
+While fried rice can be a risky choice while on a diet plan, it can be a little healthier, ask the restaurant to steam the rice rather than fry it, or ask for an extra side of vegetables.
+Most restaurants offer different protein choices like tofu, chicken, and pork too.

 Dee Gordon, who plays for the Los Angeles Dodgers, isn’t a fan of vegetables but does love beans and rice.
 He claims that his favorite dish to eat right before a game includes both pizza and fries.

 While eating carbohydrates can give him some extra energy, those carbs can also cause a crash later.
-It’s best to pair one carb heavy dish with something lighter like steamed veggies.
+It’s best to pair one carb-heavy dish with something lighter like steamed veggies.

-Chicken is far from the only lunch or dinner option though.
+Chicken is far from the only lunch or dinner option, though.
 In an interview with Sports Illustrated, Bryce Harper told the magazine that he eats either steak or chicken up to four times a week and alternates between different types of fish, including salmon and tilapia, the rest of the week.

 Many clubhouses across the country now offer salad bars that allow players to mix and match ingredients to create the perfect dinner.

-Brown rice and vegetables serve as the base for the stir fry, but those dishes can include dozens of different vegetables like cauliflower, broccoli, green beans, carrots, peas, onions and even water chestnuts.
-Low salt soy sauce is the perfect topper.
+Brown rice and vegetables serve as the base for the stir fry, but those dishes can include dozens of different vegetables like cauliflower, broccoli, green beans, carrots, peas, onions, and even water chestnuts.
+Low-salt soy sauce is the perfect topper.

 Another top dinner option requires some fresh veggies like peppers and onions.
 Sautéing those veggies with a little olive oil and then adding grilled chicken or pork and a touch of taco seasoning creates a delicious filling suitable for making fajitas or tacos.

-David Wright told Men’s Fitness, “Snacking used to get me in trouble with a lot of high calorie, high fat foods like potato chips.”
+David Wright told Men’s Fitness, “Snacking used to get me in trouble with a lot of high-calorie, high-fat foods like potato chips.”

-The third baseman for the New York Mets worked out a deal with Pirate’s Booty to make snacks that taste great but contain less calories.
+The third baseman for the New York Mets worked out a deal with Pirate’s Booty to make snacks that taste great but contain fewer calories.
 He admits to eating up to six snacks a day but points out that he eats at least every two hours when training.

 The basic MLB diet plan includes plenty of other snack options too.
 Players can grab a container of Greek yogurt, which contains more protein than standard yogurt and add some fresh fruit.
 Other popular snack options include: